courselab/sys-our-syssoft-project/doc/syseg.md

  variable, as the tools that need to access the resources in it will know where to find them.
 Do not build or install SYSeg as the `root` user, nor use `sudo` to perform those tasks.

+ **Note** that, as mentioned, this procedure is intended to build the auxiliary tools needed by SYSeg.
+The examples and programming exercises themselves will not be built as result of the main build script being executed.
+The process of building the example code in each subdirectory is part of the skills that each example and implementation challenge is meant to illustrate.
+You will build each example manually, as part of the exercise itself.

+ To build each example or programming exercise, one needs to access the subdirectory containing the respective source code and follow the instructions indicated in the corresponding `README` file (found in that respective subdirectory after you have built SYSeg as described.)

+ The file `INSTALL` (that should exist after you have bootstrapped the project) contains detailed instruction on how to customize SYSeg build and installation.
+ You'll only need to refer to this file if you have some special need to modify the build and install process (usually, that's not the case).

  SYSeg Contents
  -------------------------------